 - Career Fairs: Career Advancement offers two yearly career and internship fairs in the fall and winter quarters.
 Join us for an opportunity to connect with hundreds of students and alumni and recruit top talent for your internship and full-time opportunities

-- Save the date for Janaury 30, 2020 for our winter career fair.
-Registration is open and can be submitted via Handshake.
+- Save the date for October 1, 2020 for our fall career fair.

 - On-campus interviews (OCIs): Interviewing on campus provides an easy and convenient way to conduct interviews for your open roles.